damgaardmr/probMind/examples/robotPlanning/docs/README.md

   <img src=GoalSearch.gif>
 </p>

 This simulation examplifies how the "Planning" idiom can be used to find goals in an environment.
-The simulation builds upon the pure "Exploration" example, by implementing a fallback to exploration whenever the goal is not in sight.
-Futhermore, this simulation also illustrates reflection about impasse.
+The simulation builds upon the pure "Exploration" example, by implementing a fallback to exploration whenever the goal is not in sight as illustrated by the GIF above.
 The config for this simulation can be found in
 ```
 probmind/examples/robotPlanning/configs/damgaard22GoalSearch
 ```